llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 Disabling the diagnostic allows for:

-- constructs which do block, but which in practice are used in ways to avoid unbounded blocking, e.g. a thread pool with semaphores to coordinate multiple realtime threads.
+- constructs which do block, but which in practice are used in ways to avoid unbounded blocking, e.g. a thread pool with semaphores to coordinate multiple realtime threads;
-- using libraries which are safe but not yet annotated.
+- using libraries which are safe but not yet annotated;
 - incremental adoption in a large codebase.

 Adoption